NahidHassanOfficial/CarRental-Management/README.md

 ### Technical Features
 - **Role-based Access Control**: Admins can manage cars, rentals, and customers, while customers can only view and manage their own bookings.
-- **No Payment Integration**: The system currently operates in "Cash On Delivery" mode.